deic-dk/user_pods/README.md

 # user_pods
-This is an application at ScienceData for creating and managing Kubernetes pods
+An application at ScienceData for creating and managing Kubernetes pods.